Santhanaa/Santhanakrishnan_Challenge/StaticWebsite/SolutionServerless/SolutionServerless.md

-# Solution 3: Serverless ( Production where user activity is variable and global reach is required.)
+# Solution 3: Serverless ( Production where user activity is variable and global reach is required.) - Optiimal solutio with mininum configuration and easy maintanance.

 1. Convert your static web page into a serverless application using **AWS Amplify** or **AWS S3** for hosting.
 2. Use **AWS Certificate Manager** for SSL and **CloudFront** for CDN, which will automatically redirect HTTP to HTTPS.